 Daniel Manzo is a Public Health professional, who engages and encourages San Diegans to monitor and assess their emotional well-being.
 He has also worked closely in youth programs increasing awareness of youth’s mental and emotional health.

 Daniela Zanich, a Senior Training Coordinator at Didi Hirsch (as Daniela Covel), is a returning judge.
 She I have a huge passion for working with teens and am always inspired by the passion put into these videos.
 I am a Licensed Clinical Social Worker and co-founder of Suicide Is Different, a first of its kind digital support program for caregivers of individuals struggling with thoughts of suicide.

-Danielle Segal: “Suicide prevention has been a part of my professional and personal life for a very long time.
+Danielle Segal is a Residential Program Manager at the Tahoe Safe Alliance.
+“Suicide prevention has been a part of my professional and personal life for a very long time.
 I would love the opportunity to be involved in Directing Change. “

 Danielle I.V.
 McGonigle is a first-year graduate student pursuing a degree as a Clinical Mental Health Counselor.
 Danielle has been an active member of both AFSP San Diego chapter and CHIP – Suicide Prevention Council.